51,99 €

 • Broschiertes Buch

 The Handbook of Human-Machine Interaction features 20 original chapters and a conclusion focusing on human-machine interaction (HMI) from analysis, design and evaluation perspectives.
-It offers a comprehensive range of principles, methods, techniques and tools to provide a clear knowledge of the current academic and industry practice and debate that define the field.
-Physical, cognitive, social and emotional aspects are considered throughout and the text is illustrated by key application domains such as aviation, automotive, medicine and defence.
+It offers a comprehensive range of principles, methods, techniques and tools to provide the reader with a clear knowledge of the current academic and industry practice and debate that define the field.
+The text considers physical, cognitive, social and emotional aspects and is illustrated by key application domains such as aerospace, automotive, medicine and defence.
+Above all, this volume is designed as a…mehr

 Produktbeschreibung